Derivative-informed neural operator acceleration of geometric MCMC for infinite-dimensional Bayesian inverse problems: Numerical example: Coefficient inversion for a nonlinear diffusion--reaction PDE

 \subsection{The prior distribution}

 We consider the following parameter space and prior distribution

 where $-\lap: H^1((0,1)^2)\to H^1((0,1)^2)'$ is the weak Laplace operator with a Robin boundary condition for eliminating boundary effects \cite[Equation 37]{VillaPetraGhattas21}.
 The constants $\gamma,\delta\in\R_+$ are set to $\gamma = 0.03$ and $\delta = 3.33$, which approximately leads to a pointwise variance of $9$ and spatial correlation length of $0.1$.
-For numerical computation, we approximate $\scrM$ using a finite element space $\scrM^h$ constructed by linear triangular elements with $1 {,}681$ DoFs.
-We provide a visualization of prior samples in \cref{fig:ndr_samples}.
+We approximate $\scrM$ using a finite element space $\scrM^h$ constructed by linear triangular elements with $1681$ DoFs.
+A visualization of prior samples is provided in \cref{fig:ndr_samples}.